 For account executives, a few deals at play will suddenly disappear.
 With inbound volume reduction in most industries, unproductive work hours need to be avoided at all costs.
 The last thing your organization needs are reps sitting on their hands waiting for meetings to appear—something that won’t be likely any time soon.

 While leading a remote sales team, you must emphasize two key changes.

 The first is that all account executives need to dedicate about half of their day to prospecting; they should be receiving a set of target accounts to work on.
 Even if deal maintenance time is required—given the commute time is now zero for all staff—it is appropriate to encourage and perhaps incentivize extra pipeline creation with this additional time through spiffs, increased benefits, etc.

 Secondly, messaging must be altered to politely address how your product or service can alleviate the new stress created by this current situation.
 If this communication doesn’t occur and the same sequences/pain points are used as in a regular prospecting call, the reason to engage with you may not be compelling enough for the prospect to spare time for a virtual meeting.

 5. All personnel should inherit a sales quota

 Every available employee is a potential resource and their actions could make the difference between success and failure.

 Sit down with your leadership and audit your entire staff and their skill sets.

 There may be individuals with previous sales experience, customer success staff with strong inter-personal skills or product leaders who can harness their depth of knowledge to serve as strong sales representatives.

-Where possible, gather these personnel and run a two-day remote bootcamp focused on generating opportunities via LinkedIn, phone, and email.
+Where possible, gather these personnel and run a two-day remote sales team bootcamp focused on generating opportunities via LinkedIn, phone, and email.